SDRMp/GuideQ/README.md

 - **Potential for Real-World Applications**: Shows promise for real-world applications in information retrieval and classification tasks, particularly in scenarios involving partial or incomplete information.

+- **Multiturn Interaction Capability**: Effective in multiturn interactions, allowing for more dynamic and refined information retrieval.

 For more details, refer to our **research paper**.